Submobile01/AIT_final_project_public/README.md

     * used one of these technologies as my frontend framework, it's challenging so I've assigned it 5 points
 * (1 points) P5.js
     * used p5.js to create nice 2d graphics and interactions
+    * good for showing the game
 * (3 points) Minesweeper AI
     * used probablistic algorithms to find the best move
+    * used for giving hints for player

 9 points total out of 8 required points